pennersr/django-allauth/README.rst

 **⚙️ Configuration**
-    The required consumer keys and secrets for interacting with Facebook, Twitter and the likes can be configured using regular settings, or, can be configured in the database via the Django admin.
+    The required consumer keys and secrets for interacting with Facebook, X (Twitter) and the likes can be configured using regular settings, or, can be configured in the database via the Django admin.
 Here, optional support for the Django sites framework is available, which is helpful for larger multi-domain projects, but also allows for easy switching between a